hdclark/DICOMautomaton/README.md

   - Building with `musl` may cause character conversion to fail for some DICOM files in some circumstances.

+  - Some operations make use of threading and create filesystem mutexes to avoid race conditions.
+If execution is unexpectedly terminated a mutex may remain and stall/hang future operations.
+This can be resolved by manually removing the mutex.

 ## Project Home